 vi.
 Help coordinate local coastal regulations so as to maximize protection and enhancement efforts in the Peconic Estuary, its tributaries and wetlands.

-In 2015, the Peconic Estuary Partnership, having recognized the success of similar intermunicipal water quality coalitions on Long Island, initiated the creation of the Peconic Estuary Protection Committee.
-The PEPC is envisioned to act as part of the PEP’s Local Governments Committee in the PEP Management Conference.
+In 2015, the Peconic Estuary Partnership, having recognized the success of similar intermunicipal water quality coalitions on Long Island, initiated the creation of the Peconic Estuary Protection Committee (PEPC).
+The PEPC coordinates with the PEP’s Local Governments Committee in the PEP Management Conference.
 The Committee focuses efforts on compliance with EPA’s Clean Water Act and New York State’s Phase II stormwater regulations for municipal separate storm sewer systems (MS4s) to achieve the Goals of the Peconic Estuary Program’s Comprehensive Conservation and Management Plan and is dedicated to achieving improvements in water quality and habitats of the Peconic Estuary by leveraging the resources of municipalities and agencies within the watershed.
-Due to the strong connection between the PEPC and the PEP, some of the information and links on the PEPC website direct the user to webpages on the PEP website for further information.
+There is a strong connection between the PEPC and the PEP.